-With Memorial Day having passed we are now getting into the period where more and more of us will be taking to the water here in Western Washington.
+Summer is a period where more and more of us take to the water here in Western Washington.
 This presents many opportunities for fun and recreation, but it also has some unique risks.

 Drowning and near drowning (non-fatal submersion injury) is far more common than we think.